 - A capsule or pill that is swallowed or administered orally.

-The systemic therapies used to treat kidney cancers are Chemotherapy, Immunotherapy and Targeted Therapy.
-A patient may receive one of these, or sometimes a combination of both, administered simultaneously.
-Systemic therapies can also be given as part of the overall treatment plan, including surgery or radiation.
+The systemic therapies used to treat kidney cancers are Chemotherapy, Immunotherapy, and Targeted Therapy.
+A patient may receive one of these, or sometimes a combination of both administered simultaneously.
+Systemic therapies can also be a part of the overall treatment plan, including surgery or radiation.

 Chemotherapy or chemo procedure refers to drugs or medications to eliminate cancer cells.
 These drugs operate by preventing the cancer cells from growing, dividing and generating more cells.
 A chemo regimen generally consists of several cycles given over a period of time.
 A patient may receive a single type of drug or a combination of different medications, all given simultaneously.